total advertising spend in 2024

 The German advertising market is one of the largest in Europe, with a high volume of spending on digital advertising.
 Companies in Germany are increasingly willing to invest in innovative advertising technologies in order to reach their target groups more effectively.

-Consumer Behavior and Trends
+Consumer Behavior

-In 2022, Procter & Gamble Germany led in advertising spending with EUR 1.5 billion, followed by Ferrero, Lidl, Amazon, and Rewe respectively.
-Several of the world's top 100 most valuable brands are German – including SAP, Mercedes-Benz and Volkswagen, –and with substantial budgets to sustain their brand appeal.
-The top three verticals are grocery stores and supermarkets (EUR 2.6 billion), publishers and media (EUR 1.8 billion), and online services (EUR 1.4 billion).
-Germany is home to around 28,000 advertising agencies, with Hamburg being a major hub, hosting 16 of the 50 largest owner-managed agencies, followed by Munich.
+In 2025, Procter & Gamble Germany led in advertising spending with EUR 1.9 billion, followed by Rewe, Henkel, Lidl, and Ferrero respectively.
+Several of the world's top 100 most valuable brands are German – including SAP, Mercedes-Benz and Volkswagen –and they have substantial budgets to sustain their brand appeal.

 “Liftoff is the leading mobile app marketing and retargeting platform.
 We chose to expand our business to Berlin as it offers a big pool of qualified talent in the AdTech scene which will help us to accelerate our growth and support even more marketers across Germany.
 With the expected overall growth of the market it just makes sense to have a permanent presence here.”

-Several legal regulations are important for companies active in the creative tech sector in Germany.
+Several legal regulations are important for companies active in the CreativeTech sector in Germany.
 Here are some of the most important ones.

 Germany's advertising industry presents a dynamic business environment with constantly emerging opportunities.
 Explore the exciting developments shaping the future of advertising in Germany.